When Can I Apply for ILR? How to Calculate Your Qualifying Date

 Option B: Date of entry to the UK — the date you first entered the UK under that visa.

-For most Skilled Worker and Partner route applicants, the qualifying period runs from the date of entry to the UK, not the visa grant date.
-If your visa was granted on March 1, 2021, but you entered the UK on April 20, 2021, your five-year qualifying period starts on April 20, 2021 — not March 1.
+For a route whose rules count from entry, if your visa was granted on March 1, 2021, but you entered the UK on April 20, 2021, your five-year qualifying period starts on April 20, 2021 — not March 1.
+For a route with a different rule, the qualifying date may instead use the grant date or another route-specific date.

 This means your 28-day window opens on March 23, 2026, and you cannot submit before that date — even though the grant date might suggest an earlier timeline.